pagkly/Zed/Investopedia4/What Is a Virtual Assistant.md

 ## Virtual Assistant Qualifications

-While there are no hard-and-fast educational requirements to become a virtual assistant, many clients will look for virtual assistants who have some higher-level education or specialized training.
-A few online companies and community colleges offer courses and certification for virtual assistant skills.
+While there are no hard-and-fast educational requirements to become a virtual assistant, many clients [[Will|will]] look for virtual assistants who have some higher-level education or specialized training.
+A few online companies and community colleges [[Offer|offer]] courses and certification for virtual assistant skills.

 A virtual assistant should be tech-savvy, having a wide range of computer skills and a high level of proficiency with commonly used software and business programs.
 A virtual assistant who specializes in bookkeeping should be adept at basic accounting tasks, such as account reconciliations and [[double-entry bookkeeping]](https://www.investopedia.com/terms/d/double-entry.asp).